 Avani, divorced at 45 after a bad marriage…simply not interested.

-These women have found work, engagements and friendships that fulfil them.
+These women have found work, engagements and friendships that fulfill them.
 They have faced, and ignored, the typically condescending opinions of people around them – “Well, at least you are busy.”
 Like you were doing absolutely nothing but sitting on your ass when there was a man in your life!

 Related reading: You are the most important relationship in your life…